 Family of Five

-A family of five can make $4,299 montly or $51,580 yearly and may still qualify for CHIP insurance for the children.
+A family of five can make $5,054 monthly or $60,642 yearly and may still qualify for CHIP insurance for the children.

 Family of Six

 Anyone living with a child can apply for CHIP in Texas.
 CHIP covers preexisting conditions and mental health issues.
 It allows a choice of doctors and also covers dental care and eye examinations.
 CHIP covers special health needs for children as well.
-CHIP Prenatal provides health care for pregnant women or a single-parent family making $1,805 or less each month, or $21,660 annually.
-Perinatal coverage extends 12 months, insuring mother and child.
+CHIP perinatal coverage provides health care for pregnant women and extends 12 months, insuring mother and child.
 The Texas Health Options website has more health insurance options if you cannot qualify for CHIP insurance.